 Seán Finan is an associate in the Life Sciences team.
 His practice covers environmental, food and beverage and pharmaceutical regulation.

-Seán has specific experience in a number of key areas for EU and UK clients in the food and beverage, pharmaceutical, cosmetic and…
+Seán has specific experience in a number of key areas for EU and UK clients in the technology, food and beverage, pharmaceutical, cosmetic…

 Seán Finan is an associate in the Life Sciences team.
 His practice covers environmental, food and beverage and pharmaceutical regulation.